Non-Markovian maximal couplings and a vertical reflection principle on a class of sub-Riemannian manifolds: Coupling on

 and moreover, $S_a$ is a great sphere in $\bS^3$, given as the intersection of $x_1^2+x_2^2+x_3^2+x_4^2=1$ with the hyperplane through the origin having normal vector $-\sin\lp \frac{a}{2}\rp \partial_{x_1} +\cos\lp \frac{a}{2}\rp \partial_{x_2}$.
 The restriction of $S_a$ to $\operatorname{SU}(2)\setminus\tilde{S}$ is given in cylindrical coordinates by $\{z=a\}\cup\{z=a-2\pi\}$. \end{Lemma}

-\begin{proof} As we see from the description of cylindrical coordinates above, the set of points equidistant in the sub-Riemannian metric consists of the points of the form $\lp r, \theta, a\rp$ and $\lp r, \theta, a-2\pi\rp$, at least on $\operatorname{SU}(2)\setminus\tilde{S}$.
+\begin{proof} As we see from the description of cylindrical coordinates above, for any fixed $a$, the set of points in $\operatorname{SU}(2)$ equidistant from $(0,0,0)$ and $(0,0,2a)$ in the sub-Riemannian metric consists of the points of the form $\lp r, \theta, a\rp$ and $\lp r, \theta, a-2\pi\rp$, at least on $\operatorname{SU}(2)\setminus\tilde{S}$.
 By the continuity of the sub-Riemannian distance, the extension to the fiber over the south pole consists in taking the closure of these two open surfaces.
 To describe this concretely, we see that the points of the form $\lp r, \theta, a\rp$ in cylindrical coordinates correspond to the points